ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 {: #iamrolesplatform}
 {: tab-title="Platform roles"}

-## Service access roles for compute resources
+## Service access roles for compute
 {: #service-access-roles}

 In addition to platform and storage roles, Fusion as a Service uses service access roles to control operations on compute clusters within your deployments.
 These roles determine what actions users can perform on clusters.